FitzRandolph Gate: History

-Nathaniel FitzRandolph (1703-1780) was a son of the one of the original 17th-century Quaker settlers of Princeton.
+Nathaniel FitzRandolph (1703–1780) was a son of one of the original 17th-century Quaker settlers of Princeton.
 He was instrumental in raising the funds necessary to bring the College of New Jersey, as Princeton University was then known, to the town.
 FitzRandolph personally donated the four and half acres for Nassau Hall.
-His great-grandson, Augustus Van Wickle, died in a Skeet shooting accident in 1898 and he provided in his will for both the Van Wickle Gates at his alma mater, Brown University, and the FitzRandolph Gates in honor of his great-grandfather.
+His great-grandson, Augustus Van Wickle, died in a skeet-shooting accident in 1898 and he provided in his will for both the Van Wickle Gates at his alma mater, Brown University, and the FitzRandolph Gates in honor of his great-grandfather.
 The gate was restored in 2005 for its centenary with some original elements needing to be reconstructed.
 Over 230 pieces of cast metal were replaced and all new and restored parts were made of authentic wrought iron from England, using traditional blacksmithing tools and techniques.

 Nathaniel FitzRandolph died in 1780 and was buried nearby in his family plot.
 In 1909, during the construction of Holder Hall, 32 family graves were discovered.
 At Woodrow Wilson's direction, the remains were re-interred under the eastern arch of the new hall and a plaque was erected to commemorate FitzRandolph.
 It is inscribed with the Latin phrase: